 - Click on Create.

 - Enter the gateway information, including IP address, and click on Save.

 gateway_mon command to configure monitoring for a specific gateway IP address.

 vrfcontext> gateway_mon 192.168.1.10

-Starting with Avi Vantage 17.2.3, gateway monitoring can be extended to routers which are not directly connected.
-The administrator must take these steps:
+Gateway monitoring can be extended to routers which are not directly connected.
+To enable gateway monitoring for such routers:

 Configure the new

-subnetfield for that gateway monitor to point to the interface network through which the router is reachable.
-Use these CLI commands:
+subnetfield for that gateway monitor to point to the interface network through which the router is reachable as shown in the example below:

 configure vrfcontext global gateway_mon index 1 subnet 10.10.71.0/24 save save